-Example 1: the terminal belongs to the same network than Citrix farm
+Example 2: TCP/IP mode, the terminal belongs to the same network as the Citrix farm

 The ICA browsing default values should allow the server or application list to be built. (broadcasted ICA request will be received and processed by ICA servers).